 You can also find lots of beautiful containers with drainage holes online, like these planters with drainage holes from Amazon.

 When watering, gardeners often start out on either of the extremes: watering too much, or watering too little.
 I used to fall solidly on the watering too little side (and often still do).

 Unfortunately, underwatering can be just as deadly.
 Without water, your indoor plants won’t have all the components needed for photosynthesis, stunting growth.
 The leaves will begin to wilt as the cells lack water, and the roots won’t be able to transport nutrients to the parts of the plant that need them.

 ‘You can use chopsticks or a specific aerator and this is replicating what’s happening in nature.
 Soil is not static in nature and so I’m breaking the soil up just like all the soil life would normally do.
-It’s going to be much more ready to take up and absorb water instead of just running right off.'
+It’s going to be much more ready to take up and absorb water instead of just running right off,' he says.